-Jared fights hard for his clients with passion and skill that are second to none.
-In the toughest situations, Jared’s clients place their faith in him as a compassionate and trusted trial attorney.
-While concentrating his practice primarily on employment matters, personal injury and wrongful death, student advocacy, and criminal defense, Jared also devotes a substantial amount of his practice to other civil matters such as insurance bad faith, estate litigation, real estate litigation, and breach of contract.
+Jared fights hard for his clients with passion and skills that are second to none.
+In the toughest situations, Jared’s clients place their faith in him as a compassionate and trusted litigator.
+A familiar face in the courthouse, Jared concentrates his practice on criminal defense, school abuse cases, employment matters, personal injury, and wrongful death.

-Jared is widely recognized for his trial skills and his ability to advocate for clients through aggressive negotiations outside the courtroom.
-His peers have described him as “a very aggressive advocate for his clients” and “an excellent attorney in both civil litigation and criminal law.”
-Another peer noted that “he isn’t afraid to take a case to trial . . . he has outstanding courtroom skills and commands the courtroom with his presence before the jury.”
-Jared is also known for his effective writing and creative motion practice.
-He routinely handles complex and high-profile civil and criminal cases.
+Jared routinely handles complex and high-profile criminal and civil cases and is widely recognized for his trial skills and his ability to advocate for clients through aggressive negotiations outside the courtroom.
+Fellow attorneys have described him as “a very aggressive advocate for his clients” and “an excellent attorney in both civil litigation and criminal law.”
+Another attorney noted that “he isn’t afraid to take a case to trial . . . he has outstanding courtroom skills and commands the courtroom with his presence before the jury.”

 Here is what actual clients have said about Jared:

 - “He does not falter when you need him the most.”